 To help us grow in the the spiritual strength for this task, we might begin by simply repeating as often as possible that long-forgotten prayer, so ignored by our Church,

-“Most Holy Trinity, Father, Son and Holy Ghost, I adore Thee profoundly, and I offer Thee the Most Precious Body, Blood, Soul and Divinity of Jesus Christ, present in the tabernacles of the world, in reparation for all the outrages, sacrileges and indifference by which He Himself is offended.
-And by the infinite merits of the Most Sacred Heart of Jesus, through the Immaculate Heart of Mary, I beg the conversion of poor sinners.”
+“Most Holy Trinity, Father, Son and Holy Ghost, I adore Thee profoundly, and I offer Thee the Most Precious Body, Blood, Soul and Divinity of Jesus Christ, present in all the tabernacles of the world, in reparation for all the sacrileges, outrages and indifferences by which He Himself is offended.
+And by the infinite merits of the Most Sacred Heart of Jesus and the Immaculate Heart of Mary, I beg of Thee the conversion of poor sinners.”

 It is up to each of us now, to wage the life or death struggle with the powers of evil which have overcome our country, our very world and even many areas of our Church.
 Remember that the Warrior Angel is the Angel of Peace.
 Peace can only be obtained by prayer and sacrifice.
 Some are called to more heroic sacrifices, but most of us are the foot soldiers, and we must pray unceasingly, offering our rosaries and our Masses with our constant sacrifices of each moment, whatever His sacred will demands of us.